 When you feel you are ready for more, you now know:

 - What to consider when deciding on a domain name

 - How to compare hosting services

 - How to generate revenue with a blog

 - Content focus

-Since search engines are always changing their algorithm criteria, it’s probably smart to at least check in on the latest SEO tips now and then.
+Since search engines are always changing their algorithm criteria.
+It’s probably smart to at least check in on the latest SEO tips now and then.
 Looking at similar blogs, even those of the competition, can also be really helpful.
-Start with the ones that are ranking the highest to see if you notice anything significantly different from yours – whether it’s the name, design or writing.
+Start with the ones that are ranking the highest to see if you notice anything significantly different from yours.
+It could be the name, design, or writing.

-Blogging does not have much of a learning curve, almost anyone can do it.
+Blogging does not have much of a learning curve.
+Almost anyone can do it.
 You don’t have to be intimidated by the idea of starting your own blog.
-The key to being successful at it, like so many other things, is taking the time to learn how to do it right and then making the effort.
+The key to success is taking the time to learn how to do it right and then making the effort.